Social distancing: Impact on mental health

 There are concerns that social distancing can have adverse affects on participants' mental health.
 It may lead to stress, anxiety, depression or panic, especially for individuals with preexisting conditions such as anxiety disorders, obsessive compulsive disorders, and paranoia.
 Widespread media coverage about a pandemic, its impact on economy, and resulting hardships may create anxiety.
 Change in daily circumstances and uncertainty about the future may add onto the mental stress of being away from other people.

+Psychologist Lennis Echterling noted that, in such social distancing situations, using technology for "connection with loved ones...is imperative" to combat isolation, for the sake of one's well-being.
+Social worker Mindy Altschul noted that the concept of "social distancing" ought to be reframed as "physical distancing", so as to emphasize the fact that being physically isolated need not, and should not, result in being socially isolated.

 People with autism also suffer impact from social distancing.
 Adjusting to a new routine can be stressful for everyone within the spectrum but especially for children who have trouble with change.
 Children with autism may not know what is going on or might not be able to express their fears and frustrations.
 They also may need extra support to understand what's expected of them in some situations.
 The adjustment to a new situation can lead to challenging behavior uncharacteristic of the autistic individual's true character.
 In some countries and demographics, teenagers and young adults within the autistic spectrum disorder (ASD) receive support services including special education, behavioral therapy, occupational therapy, speech services, and individual aides through school, but this can be a major challenge, particularly since many teenagers with ASD already have social and communication difficulties.
 Aggressive and self-injurious behaviors may increase during this time of fear and uncertainty.

 Portrayal in literature

 In his 1957 science fiction novel The Naked Sun, Isaac Asimov portrays a planet where people live with social distancing.
-They are spread out, miles from each other, across a sparsely-populated world.
+They are spread out, miles from each other, across a sparsely populated world.
 Communication is primarily through technology.
 A male and a female still need to engage in sex to make a baby, but it is seen as a dangerous, nasty chore.
 In contrast, when communication is through technology the situation is the reverse: there is no modesty, and casual nudity is frequent.
 The novel's point of departure is a murder: this seemingly idyllic world, in fact, has serious social problems.